tomstylarek/interview-exercise/README.md

 - ExpressJs v4.17.1
 - pg v8.7.1

-To install all necessary dependencies, run the bash script included in the project with the command:
+To install all necessary dependencies and start the server, run the bash script included in the project with the command:

 ```bash
 ./todoapp.sh